kristoff-it/allyourcodebase.com/content/gamedev/index.md

 zero-graphics is an application framework based on OpenGL ES 2.0.
 Runs on desktop machines, Android phones and the web

 Opens you a window and let's you draw things.
-Comes with a pixel-perfect 2D renderer and maybe some day even with a bit of a 3D api.
+Comes with a pixel perfect 2d renderer and a basic 3D API.

 </td>